View images of your infringement

 In some areas of Auckland, parking and other vehicle offences are enforced by parking wardens on foot.
 If they see an offence, they will take photos and may leave a ticket on the vehicle at the time, or send it later by post.

-We use CCTV cameras to monitor many of our special vehicle lanes.
+We use CCTV cameras to monitor many of our special vehicle lanes (including bus and transit lanes).
 This is governed by Auckland Transport (AT)'s CCTV policy.

 The footage is manually reviewed by a parking warden to determine whether an offence has occurred.

-If you use a special vehicle lane incorrectly, you’ll get an infringement notice with images showing your vehicle:
+If you use a special vehicle lane (including bus and transit lanes) incorrectly, you’ll get a ticket with images showing your vehicle:

-- at the point it entered the bus or transit lane enforcement area
+- at the point it entered the special vehicle lane enforcement area

-- at the point it exited the bus or transit lane enforcement area.
+- at the point it exited the special vehicle lane enforcement area.

-If you're using a bus or transit lane to make a turn or avoid vehicles in the other lane, you may only use it for the minimum length necessary to cross it.
+If you're using a special vehicle lane to make a turn or avoid vehicles in the other lane, you may only use it for the minimum length necessary to cross it.
 This should be no more than 50 metres.
 You must also give way to all vehicles entitled to use the lane.

 Transit lanes are monitored with Vehicle Occupancy Detection (VOD) CCTV cameras.